Brandon Millman is a writer for WTOP. He joined the station in June 2015.

 He attended Marshall University and spent most of his time working for 88.1 WMUL-FM, winning more than 20 awards during his time there.

-His love for television and news can be traced back to 1994, when he got the opportunity to appear as a reporter on WOWK-TV’s “Kidsmag,” a kids news program that ran on the station for more than 20 years.
+Brandon’s love for television and news can be traced back to 1994, when he got the opportunity to appear as a reporter on WOWK-TV’s “Kidsmag,” a kids news program that ran on the station for more than 20 years.
 His claim to fame is that he anchored alongside Katie Lee, who became a nationally renowned celebrity chef and food critic.